NFS002/Otis/README.md

 ## Golang local modules
 All go.mod files that require another local module use the replace directive as follows replace gitlab.com/.. => /path/to/local/directory/...
 However, for deployment, we have to use the remote modules rather than the local ones, so we need to remove these directives.
-The shell script mod-deploy.sh searches all go.mod files and comments out any lines that end with '//_LOCAL'.
+The shell script scripts/mod-deploy.sh searches all go.mod files and comments out any lines that end with '//_LOCAL'.
 This script should be run after pushing to a remote repo, or before deployment.
-Conversely, the file mod-local.sh does the opposite, and uncomments any lines in any go.mod files that are commented out, and that end with '//_LOCAL'
+Conversely, the file scripts/mod-local.sh does the opposite, and uncomments any lines in any go.mod files that are commented out, and that end with '//_LOCAL'.

 ### <a href='https://thewebivore.com/using-replace-in-go-mod-to-point-to-your-local-module/'> See this article for details </a>

+The shell script scripts/mod-require-delete.sh should then be used after scripts/mod-deploy.sh and before 'git push'/deployment which deletes every 'require block' in every go.mod file and hence clears any dependencies on local module versions.

 ## Dev environment